Scalable Bayesian Learning with posteriors: : Uncertainty quantification with PyTorch

+All methods discussed in Section~\ref{sec:bayes-learn} are included in \posteriors{}.
+Flexible Laplace approximations are supported based on both the empirical Fisher and conditional Fisher (via the GGN matrix, see Section~\ref{sec:bayes-learn} and Appendix~\ref{sec:survey}).
+Laplace approximations rely on an optimization routine to find the MAP followed by a $O(bd)$ time and memory operation (for batch size $b$) to construct diagonal Fisher information matrices which ultimately require $O(d)$ memory.
+For very large models this can be a memory bottleneck meaning the batchsize may need to be reduced for the Laplace construction in comparison to the optimization (although the Laplace construction requires only a single epoch).

+Variational inference for fitting a Gaussian distribution with diagonal covariance costs $O(kd)$ time and memory per iteration where $k$ is the number of samples from the variational distribution which is often set to 1 although larger $k$ reduces the variances of the gradient estimation.
+Dense covariance versions of both Laplace and VI are also supported but require $O(d^2)$ memory and $O(d^3)$ for sampling, however, this can still be useful for machine learning models when combined with subspace approaches \citep{peft, daxberger2021laplace}.

+As we will see in Section~\ref{sec:sg}, SGMCMC is closely related to stochastic gradient descent and has the same per-iteration complexity.
+Although, a key difference is the final output is an ensemble of parameters rather than the single point estimate.
+As such memory requirements are $O(Md)$ where $M$ is the number of output samples, as with deep ensembles \citep{lakshminarayanan2017simple}.
+Further, as a suitable decay in autocorrelation is desired between samples the number of iterations is typically longer for SGMCMC than optimization, although this can be parallelized, see Section~\ref{subsec:psgmcmc}.

-In addition to the extensible suite of Bayesian methods, \posteriors{} also supplies a host of general-purpose utility functions not found elsewhere in the PyTorch ecosystem.
-This includes linearized forward calls, Fisher/GGN matrices, their diagonal counterparts, fast Fisher/GGN vector products and the conjugate gradient method, which provides the tools to implement Hessian-free optimization \cite{martens2010deep} and experiment with other second-order methods \cite{titsias2024optimal, duffield2022quasi}.
+In addition, \posteriors{} hosts extended Kalman methods \citep{ollivier2018online} (which has the same complexity as VI, \citealt{zhang2018noisy}), unified optimization via torchopt \citep{Ren_TorchOpt_2023} and has a roadmap of methods to be added within the general framework including SVGD \citep{liu2016stein} and more advanced SGMCMC \citep{ma2015complete, zhang2020csgmcmc}.
+There is also a host of general-purpose utility functions not found elsewhere in the PyTorch ecosystem.
+This includes linearized forward calls, Fisher/GGN matrices, their diagonal counterparts, fast Fisher/GGN vector products and the conjugate gradient method, which provides the tools to implement Hessian-free optimization \citep{martens2010deep} and experiment with other second-order methods \citep{titsias2024optimal, duffield2022quasi}.